Leonard Arzt, Executive Director of the National Association for Proton Therapy said:

 Protontherapy is a type of radiotherapy.
 The first human was treated with proton beams at the Lawrence Berkeley Laboratory in 1954.
-In 1962, specialised radiosurgical proton treatments commenced at the Harvard Cyclotron Laboratory, followed in the mid-1970s by treatments for ocular cancers and larger tumours.
-Proton therapy has been FDA approved for cancer care since 1988.
+In 1962, specialised radiosurgical proton treatments commenced at the Harvard Cyclotron Laboratory, followed in the mid-1970s by treatments for ocular cancers and larger tumours

 Protons can be much more precise than X-rays thanks to a property identified by Robert Wilson in 1946 when he was involved in the design of the Harvard Cyclotron Laboratory:

-Currently there is clinical evidence to assume that at least 10%-15% of patients who undergo radiotherapy would benefit from proton therapy.This could be significantly more if the price of delivering proton therapy was to reduce.
+Currently there is clinical evidence to assume that at least at least 10% to 15% of patients who undergo radiotherapy would benefit from proton therapy.This could be significantly more if the price of delivering proton therapy was to reduce.

 Proton therapy centres have been historically expensive to develop due to: